kbrsh/wade/README.md

 */
 ```

-Combined with libraries like [Moon](http://moonjs.ga), you can create a simple [real-time search](http://moonjs.ga/examples/search/index.html).
+Combined with libraries like [Moon](http://moonjs.ga), you can create a [real-time search](http://moonjs.ga/examples/search/index.html).

 ### Loading/Saving Data